 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

-Praying for God’s Grace To Cover You
+Praying for God’s Grace & Mercy When You’re Afraid

 We gathered all of our children into the hallway with mattresses, blankets, bottled water, our laptop to follow the storm coverage online for as long as we had service, and charged cell phones and flashlights.